ChainSafe/game-docs-v2/docs/v2.5/15_ramp.md

 ## Why would you choose this over an exchange?

-Utilizing ramp will ease the onboarding process for your users as many exchanges have a lengthy sign up process before anyone can purchase native tokens which are needed for gas or even to make a purchase of custom tokens.
-Instead of having to walk your users through this process you can simply point your users at this service and get them into your game sooner.
+Utilizing ramp will ease the onboarding process for your users as many exchanges have a lengthy signup process before anyone can purchase native tokens, which are needed for gas or even to purchase custom tokens.
+Instead of having to walk your users through this process, you can simply point your users at this service and get them into your game sooner.

 ## Ramp video explanation